llpeterson/applications/traditional.md

 We say "simple" because each protocol is not designed to support arbitrary remote procedure calls of the sort discussed in an earlier chapter, but is instead designed to send and respond to a specific set of request messages.

-Finally, we observe that many application layer protocols, including HTTP and SMTP, have a companion protocol that specifies the format of the data that can be exchanged.
-This is one reason WHY these protocols are relatively simple: Much of the complexity is managed in this companion document.
-For example, SMTP is a protocol for exchanging electronic mail messages, but RFC 822 and Multipurpose Internet Mail Extensions (MIME) define the format of email messages.
-Similarly, HTTP is a protocol for fetching Web pages, but HyperText Markup Language (HTML) is a companion specification that defines the basic form of those pages.
+Interestingly, the approach taken by HTTP has proven quite powerful, which has led to it being adopted widely in the *Web Services* architecture.
+As a consequence, one could argue this makes HTTP the Internet's default RPC mechanism.
+More on this topic at the end of this section.

 ## Electronic Mail (SMTP, MIME, IMAP)

 Email is one of the oldest network applications.
 After all, what could be more natural than wanting to send a message to the user at the other end of a cross-country link you just managed to get running?
+It's the 20th century's version of "*Mr. Watson, come here...
+I want to see you.*"
-Surprisingly, the pioneers of the ARPANET had not really envisioned email as a key application when the network was created—remote access to computing resources was the main design goal—but it turned out to be a useful application that continues to be extremely popular.
+Surprisingly, the pioneers of the ARPANET had not really envisioned email as a key application when the network was created—remote access to computing resources was the main design goal—but it turned out to be the Internet's original killer app.

-As noted above, it is important (1) to distinguish the user interface (i.e., your mail reader) from the underlying message transfer protocols (such as SMTP or IMAP), and (2) to distinguish between this transfer protocol and a companion protocol (RFC 822 and MIME) that defines the format of the messages being exchanged.
+As noted above, it is important (1) to distinguish the user interface (i.e., your mail reader) from the underlying message transfer protocols (such as SMTP or IMAP), and (2) to distinguish between this transfer protocol and a companion standard (RFC 822 and MIME) that defines the format of the messages being exchanged.
 We start by looking at the message format.